teddywest32/grunt2gulp.js/README.md

 If there are duplicate tasks, a warning is added to the code.

-# How does it work? / Hacking on grunt2gulp
+# How does it work?

 It loads up the Gruntfile and emulates Grunt's API.
 When it's done looping through all the tasks in the grunt config, it shoves them into